 Drunk driving should always be viewed as a serious charge as it can result in jail time, massive fines, prevent you from being able to drive and leave you with expensive insurance deductibles even once you do get your license back.
 But some DUIs are even more serious and can even be charged as felonies.
-In fact, these crimes could even leave you in prison for years, which is why it is so important for anyone who may be facing felony charges to call a Vista felony DUI lawyer as soon as possible.
+If you’re wondering what makes a DUI a felony in California, there are a few situations that could leave you in prison for years, which is why it is so important for anyone who may be facing felony charges to call a Vista felony DUI lawyer as soon as possible.

-In California, most drunk driving offenses are charged as misdemeanors, but there are three distinct circumstances where the offense can be charged as a felony:
+In California, most drunk driving offenses are charged as misdemeanors, but there are three distinct circumstances that can make a DUI a felony in California:

 - While driving drunk, you violated a traffic law or drove in a negligent manner, and in doing so, you injured or killed another person.

 - You have three or more prior DUIs on your record from within the last ten years.

 - You previously received a felony drunk driving conviction within the last ten years.